Age-related macular degeneration (AMD) is the leading cause of severe vision loss among Americans ages 65 and over.

-People with any two of these risk factors should schedule an appointment for a complete evaluation with an ophthalmologist, who may recommend certain preventive measures which can reduce the risk of vision loss from this disorder.
+People with two of these risk factors should schedule an appointment with an ophthalmologist.
+Your ophthalmologist may recommend steps to reduce your risk of vision loss.

-The American Academy of Ophthalmology along with EyeCare America, a public service program of the Foundation of the American Academy of Ophthalmology, want people to know that a simple eye exam can help prevent unnecessary vision loss caused by diabetes.
+The American Academy of Ophthalmology and the Academy's EyeCare America public service program want people to know that a simple eye exam can help prevent unnecessary vision loss caused by diabetes.
 To that end, EyeCare America and thousands of volunteer ophthalmologists throughout the U.S. and Puerto Rico are providing eye exams at no out-of-pocket cost to people age 65 and older.
-The organization and its volunteers are encouraging people to go to www.eyecareamerica.org to see if they are eligible for a free eye exam in their area.
+Find out if you are eligible for a no-cost eye exam.